forgettablepyromaniac/romSort/README.md

 Of course, this is slightly tailored to the way I wanted it, but still.

+  - Organize ROMs into a hierarchical structure based on region and filename characteristics.
-  - Region-Based Sorting for Numbers and Special Characters ROMs starting with numbers or special characters are now placed into folders labeled "1" (numbers) and "2" (special characters), nested under their respective region folders.
+  - ROMs starting with numbers or special characters are placed into folders labeled "1" (numbers) and "2" (special characters), nested under their respective region folders.

-  - Dynamic Folder Creation
-  The script dynamically organizes ROMs into a clear and hierarchical structure based on region and filename characteristics, improving organization and clarity.
 ---
-**Enhanced with ChatGPT**

 # Requirements
 A set (or multiple sets) of roms.